Team-Jag/Do-or-die-fitness-tracker/Portfolio/SystemDesign.md

 Key classes for desktop app include:

-* [**database**](../desktop/management_dashboard/data.pde) - this is a private class which deals with writing and reading persistent data stored on disk.
+* [**database:**](../desktop/management_dashboard/data.pde) This is a private class which deals with writing and reading persistent data stored on the disk.
 Encapsulation of this class makes the back-end modular and allows altering of the data classes and other elements of the program without needing to change the core database.
 The database class follows the Liskov substitution principle, as it does not care what type of data request comes in (between sponsor, user and challenge types) and abstractly performs operations on the persistent data files depending on parameters it recieves.
-* [**data classes**](../desktop/management_dashboard/data.pde) - these classes act as the database API that retrieve and update user, sponsor, and challenge information (with each data type having their separate API respectively to ensure encapsulation of the database class).
+* [**data classes:**](../desktop/management_dashboard/data.pde) These classes act as the database API that retrieve and update user, sponsor, and challenge information (with each data type having their separate API respectively to ensure encapsulation of the database class).
 Having separate classes for each type of data allowed for modularity when modifying request types was necessary during the project in response to new features or use case needs.
 Request types and the data types requested are stored as constants (static final Strings) to ensure the communication contract is followed precisely.
-* [**events.pde**](../desktop/management_dashboard/events.pde) - this class receives and processes MQTT payloads, then passes on information into View class to rebuild UI with every new request, and into the database API to either publish (pull type requests) information into MQTT client topics or update (push type requests) the database.
+* [**events.pde:**](../desktop/management_dashboard/events.pde) This class receives and processes MQTT payloads, then passes on information into View class to rebuild UI with every new request, and into the database API to either publish (pull type requests) information into MQTT client topics or update (push type requests) the database.
 This class also contains event listeners for buttons and lists in the UI, and any time an event occurs (such as data being added) the View class is refreshed.
 This was done to enable changing statistics to be visualised in real time as opposed to after a restart.
-* [**tests.pde**](../desktop/management_dashboard/tests.pde) - the test class contains unit tests to ensure edge cases are handled gracefully.
+* [**tests.pde:**](../desktop/management_dashboard/tests.pde) The test class contains unit tests to ensure edge cases are handled gracefully.
 This is necessary for future integration, to have confidence that all requests work correctly from all devices.
-* [**view.pde**](../desktop/management_dashboard/view.pde) - this class deals with data visualisation from parsed user.json, challenge.json and sponsor.json.
+* [**view.pde:**](../desktop/management_dashboard/view.pde) This class deals with data visualisation from parsed user.json, challenge.json, and sponsor.json.
 Contains helper functions for building the UI, building expanded lists and building charts using local JSON files obtained by requesting data from the respective APIs.
 The class is by necessity accessed by Events which contains listeners for incoming requests (this updates View in real time when new data is added) and for buttons in the UI (for interactivity and selecting what information the admin wants).

 ### WEB DESIGN